Gacha Game: When Prospect Theory Meets Optimal Pricing: Naive Buyer

 \section{Naive Buyer}

 As the previous sections indicate, the stationary mechanism performs poorly when the buyer is sophisticated.
 Then, is there any rationale for using the stationary mechanism in the early stage of gacha games?
-In this section, I consider a discrete-time model and show that the optimal dynamic mechanism takes a stationary form.
+In this section, I consider a discrete-time model and show that the optimal dynamic mechanism takes a stationary form when the buyer is naive.

 \paragraph{Discrete-Time Model} There are discrete periods $t=1,2,...,\infty$.
 The seller designs the probability of delivering the good and how much to charge in each period.
 Formally, he designs $(X_t,T_t)$, where the random variable $X_t \in \{0,1\}$ indicates whether the buyer obtains the good in period $t$, and $T_t$ is the random price that the buyer has to pay in period $t$.
 The distribution of $(X_t,T_t)$ can be history dependent.